Chain of Log-Concave Markov Chains

 \subsection{Related Work}

-Our solution, sketched above, has its roots in {\bf walk-jump} sampling~\cite{saremi2019neural} and its recent generalization~\cite{saremi2022multimeasurement}.
-Both papers were framed in the context of generative modeling, but the formalism applies to MCMC sampling.
-In particular, for Langevin MCMC (a natural choice for the \say{walk} phase in walk-jump), we only need to estimate the score function $\nabla \log p(y_1)$ associated with $Y_1=X+N_1$, $N_1 \sim \mathcal{N}(0,\sigma^2 I)$.
-In neural empirical Bayes~\cite{saremi2019neural}, this score function is \emph{learned} with a least-squares (denoising) objective, but it can also be estimated knowning $p_X$.
-Regarding the recent development, we show analytically that the intuitions expressed by Saremi and Srivastava~\cite{saremi2022multimeasurement} regarding the distribution $p(y_{1:m})$ being well-conditioned in $\mathbb{R}^{md}$ is not correct.
-This analysis formed the basis for our new sampling scheme.
+Our solution, sketched above, has its roots in {\bf walk-jump} sampling~\citep{saremi2019neural} and its recent generalization~\citep{saremi2022multimeasurement}.
+Both papers were framed within the context of generative modeling, i.e., sampling from an \emph{unknown} distribution from which one has access to independent samples.
+In contrast, this work lays the theoretical foundation for the fundamental problem of sampling from an unnormalized density when there are no samples available.
+In addition, regarding the recent development, we show analytically that the intuition expressed by~\citet{saremi2022multimeasurement} regarding the distribution $p(y_{1:m})$ being well-conditioned is not correct.
+This nontrivial negative result motivates our analysis of the non-Markovian scheme for sampling $p(y_{1:m})$.

-Our methodology is agnostic to the algorithm used for sampling $p(y_t|y_{1:t-1})$.
-However, we have been particularly motivated by the growing body of work on the behavior of Langevin MCMC for sampling log-concave densities.
-Langevin MCMC is a class of algorithms obtained by discretizing the Langevin diffusion~\cite{parisi1981correlation}.
-The earlier analysis on convergence rates relied on the Euler discretization of the (overdamped) Langevin diffusion~\cite{dalalyan2017theoretical, durmus2017nonasymptotic}, but better rates of convergence have been recently obtained using the integral formulation of underdamped Langevin diffusion~\cite[ULD;][]{cheng2018underdamped, shen2019randomized}.
-In our experiments, we compare several Langevin MCMC methods, which should be of independent interest as the very latest ULD algorithms~\cite{cheng2018underdamped, shen2019randomized} have not been studied numerically.
+Our methodology is agnostic to the algorithm used for sampling from $p(y_t|y_{1:t-1})$ in \eqref{eq:oneatatime}.
+However, we have been particularly motivated by the research on {\bf Langevin MCMC} which is a class of gradient-based sampling algorithms obtained by discretizing the Langevin diffusion~\citep{parisi1981correlation}.
+There is a growing body of work on the analysis of Langevin MCMC algorithms of various complexity (overdampled, Metropolis-adjusted, underdamped, higher-order) for sampling from log-concave distributions~\citep{dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018underdamped, dwivedi2018log, shen2019randomized, cao2020complexity, mou2021high, li2022sqrt}.
+In our experiments, we compare several recent Langevin MCMC methods, which may be of independent interest.